guyinatuxedo/nightmare/modules/05-bof_callfunction/csaw18_getit/readme.md

   0x7fffffffde70 - 0x7fffffffde78  →   "15935728"
 ```

-So we can see that the return address i stored at `0x7fffffffde98`.
+So we can see that the return address is stored at `0x7fffffffde98`.
 Our input begins at `0x7fffffffde70`.
 This gives us a `0x7fffffffde98 - 0x7fffffffde70 = 0x28` byte offset (`0x28 = 40`).
 So we just have to write `40` bytes worth of input and we can write over the return address.
 That address will be executed when the `ret` instruction is executed, giving us code execution.
 The question is now what do we want to execute?
 Looking through the list of functions in Ghidra, we see that there is a `give_shell` function:

 ```
 void give_shell(void)